unsplash/unsplash-js/README.md

 ### Making a request

-There are 3 outcomes to a request: error, aborted or success.
+There are 2 outcomes to a request: error or success.
 You can inspect which one you have by reading the `result.type` value:

 ```ts
 const unsplash = createApi({ accessKey: 'MY_ACCESS_KEY' });